ramsesproject/superfacility-mip/README.md

 * AMPL with CPLEX solver

-* Computing node with ~1024 GB memory (or use virtual memory but it will be slow)
+* Computing node with ~1024 GB memory (or use virtual memory or reduce the number of thread to use, but either one will be slow)

 ## Run